Cogmasters/concord/README.md

 ## Build Instructions

-The only dependency is `curl-7.56.1` or higher.
+The only dependency is `curl-7.86.0` or higher.
 If you are compiling libcurl from source, you will need to build it with SSL support.

+> [!NOTE]
+> Not all installations of libcurl has websocket support enabled.
+If your system packager's libcurl does not have support it, you will need to compile libcurl from source with the `--enable-websocket` flag.

 ### On Windows